 By involving the use of different colours and different parts of the body, this game enhances hand-eye coordination as well as flexibility.
 As each player needs to wait for the referee to spin a wheel before moving a part of the body.
 Twister is also great at training voluntary movements whilst receiving some instructions before moving.

-Undoubtedly our favourite game of all the time.
-Monopoly can easily be played by hearing-impaired people as it is mostly a visual game.
+Undoubtedly one of the classic board games of all time, Monopoly can easily be played by hearing-impaired people as it is mostly a visual game.

 Most people tend to think that hearing-impaired people of an older age cannot play board games as they have less concentration and strategy, but this is a complete false myth.
-They will be challenged and willing to prove that their hearing problem is not an obstacle.
+They will be challenged and willing to prove that a disability with one’s hearing problem is not an obstacle.